samplchallenges/samplchallenges.github.io/_current_challenges/01_workshops.md

 ## The 2020 SAMPL Virtual workshop

 We're running a SAMPL virtual workshop Nov.
 4-5, 2020, in coordination with GCC.
 Originally this had been planned to be a EuroSAMPL workshop in person in Germany, but with COVID-19 it has been switched to a virtual format and timing is being set to allow for US participation.
 This will be a satellite meeting of the German Conference on Cheminformatics (GCC).
 Participants are encouraged to join both workshops.
+[Full details are available on the GCC/SAMPL2020 site](https://www.gdch.de/gcc2020).

+This is a satellite workshop of the related GCC workshop, and is being set at a time to work well for both European and US participants.
+The SAMPL satellite workshop will encompass invited lectures and contributions from participants at the recent SAMPL blinded challenge on predicting protein-ligand and guest-host properties as well as potentially the current small molecule properties challenge.
+This will give participants the opportunity to present and learn about state-of-the-art computational methodology benchmarked against high-quality experimental data.
+SAMPL lectures will take place from 1 p.m. to 9 p.m.
+(CET) to ease participation of North and South American residents.

 ## Other potential workshops